-In ArcMap, click the Tools menu, point to Geocoding, point to Review/Rematch Addresses, then click Geocoding Result: atlanta\results.
+Click the Tools menu in ArcMap, point to Geocoding, point to Review/Rematch Addresses, then click Geocoding Result: atlanta_results.

-The Review/Rematch Addresses dialog box opens.
+The Interactive Rematch dialog box opens.

-2. In the Rematch Criteria section, click the option Addresses with candidates tied.

-3. Click Match Interactively.

-The Interactive Review dialog box appears.
-The address records that you have chosen to rematch are listed at the top of the dialog box.
+- 2. The Interactive Rematch dialog box may display all the records in the geocoded feature class at the top of the dialog box.
 In this exercise there is one record in the feature class that has two candidates that are tied for the highest match score.
-The tied candidates are listed at the bottom of the dialog box.

-4. Arrange the ArcMap window and the Interactive Review dialog box so you can see the map.

-Near the center of the map, you will notice two points highlighted, one in yellow and the other in blue.
-These are the locations of the two candidates listed in the bottom window of the Interactive Review dialog box.
-The selected candidate is highlighted in yellow on the map.
+To rematch the address records with a tied score, click the Show results drop-down list and click Matched Addresses with Candidates Tied.
+The tied candidates will be listed in the candidate section of the dialog box. - 3.
+Arrange the ArcMap window and the Interactive Rematch dialog box so you can see the map. - Near the center of the map, you will notice two points that are highlighted: one in yellow and the other in blue.
+These are the locations of the two candidates listed in

-- 5. Click the second candidate in the candidate list.
+- the bottom window of the Interactive Rematch dialog box.
+The selected candidate is highlighted in yellow on the map. - 4.
+Click the Zoom In tool and drag over the area of the two candidates to zoom in on that area. - 5.
+Click the second candidate in the candidate list in the Interactive Rematch dialog box.
 The location of the yellow highlighted candidate changes on the map. - 6.
-In the bottom right corner of the Interactive Review dialog box, click Match.
-The selected address in the list at the top of the dialog box is now associated with the second candidate in the list at the bottom. - 7.
-Click the Close button to close the Interactive Review dialog box.
+Click Match in the bottom-right corner of the Interactive Rematch dialog box.
+The selected address in the list at the top of the dialog box is now associated with the second candidate in the list at the bottom.